 Keep in mind, though, that not all YAG lasers are optimal or can be used at all to treat eye floaters.
 Even though the wavelength and frequency of the laser energy is similar across different manufacturers, the illumination light tower and other form factors make a big difference.
-We chose the Ellex Ultra-Q YAG laser for our work.
+I chose the Ellex Ultra-Q YAG laser for our work (note: I am specifically NOT using the Ellex Ultra-Q Reflex model).
 The Ellex Ultra-Q has a specific FDA labeling for treating vitreous membranes.
 It is not the only laser that can be used to treat floaters, and ultimately it is the surgeon’s choice which laser best fits their needs.

 Just as (or really, more important than that) is the doctor’s experience.
 If your local ophthalmologist suggests treating your floater, but it is not a significant part of their practice, be cautious.
 It is our opinion that the treatment of eye floaters is a very specialized skill set developed over the treatment of hundreds of patients.
 If your doctor just “dabbles” with floaters, they may not be entirely committed to developing the unique skills required to safely and successfully treat your eye floaters.

 YAG lasers are solid-state lasers use Yttrium/Aluminum/Garnet crystals and are stable, reliable, and accurate lasers that require little maintenance or calibration.
 Unlike lasers most people are accustomed to, the optics of our laser DOES NOT emit a single narrow beam that many associate with lasers.
 The laser energy profile of the Ellex YAG laser has a cone-shaped beam.
 The YAG laser frequency is invisible to the human eye, but there are two red, visible, low energy red diode lasers that are always on and used as a focusing aid.